Writing your own linear algebra matrix library in C

 Allocating / De-allocating memory for the nml_mat matrix

-// Allocates memory for a new matrix
+// Constructor: Allocates a new matrix on the heap

-// All elements in the matrix are 0.0
+// All elements are initialized to 0.0

 nml_mat *nml_mat_new(unsigned int num_rows, unsigned int num_cols);